 Healthy Crock Pot Chili Recipe

 Crock Pot Chili is thick, hearty, and full of flavor!
-A few minutes of prep and low and slow cooking makes the perfect chili full of tender beef and healthy vegetables.
+A few minutes of prep and slow cooking makes the perfect chili full of tender beef and healthy vegetables.
 Serve with your favorite toppings when the weather turns chilly.
-Perfect for a crowd!
+Great for a crowd!

 Crock Pot Chili

-Chili is a favorite dish in most kitchens, including mine.
-I love it for when the weather turns colder or when I am having friends over because EVERYONE LOVES IT!
+Chili is a favorite dish in in my family.
+I cook it for when the weather turns cold or when I am having friends over because EVERYONE LOVES IT!

 Ingredients Needed

-Lean ground beef – I like to use 93/7 but you can also use ground turkey!
+Ground beef – I like to use 93/7 ground beef but you can also use ground turkey!

 Tomatoes – Use a combination of diced tomatoes, chopped tomatoes, and tomato sauce.